lihavi/proj-man-app-backend/README.md

 ## Setup
 You can setup this repository by following this manual

-1. Clone the repository from [here](git@github.com:lihavi/proj-man-app-backend.git
+1. Clone the repository git@github.com:lihavi/proj-man-app-backend.git
-)

 2. Ensure the ruby gems are setup in your machine